 Based on consultation, the Prairie Law Societies concluded that a proactive approach to the regulation of law firms and lawyers would help the law society regulate in not only a more modern way, but in a more effective way.
 This new approach will help firms manage risk, while reducing the likelihood of conduct leading to a complaint or negligence claims.

 The Prairie Law Societies are not alone in this venture as proactive firm regulation is being considered and undertaken other jurisdictions.
 For example, Nova Scotia and British Columbia are well into this process and other Canadian jurisdictions are in varying degrees of reviewing the firm regulation approach.

 The Innovating Regulation Discussion and Consultation Papers are all available on the Innovating Regulation section of the website if you would like to learn more about that particular project.

-A significant step towards proactive firm regulation was taken by the Prairie Group with the development and implementation of the Law Firm Practice Management Pilot Project in 2017.
-This project was an overall success, with a number of firms participating across the three provinces, providing us with valuable feedback that was for the most part, the most part extremely positive.
-The pilot was quite straightforward in which participating firms were asked to appoint a Designated Representative and complete the Law Firm Practice Management Self Assessment Tool.
+A significant step towards proactive firm regulation was taken by the Prairie Law Societies with the development and implementation of the Law Firm Practice Management Pilot Project in 2017.
+The firms that participated in the pilot were asked to appoint a Designated Representative and complete the Law Firm Practice Management Self Assessment Tool (Assessment Tool).

-The purpose of the self assessment tool is to assist firms in recognising its strengths and to provide them with additional considerations they have missed, along with introductions to best practices, policies and procedures.
-These are all supported by a vast collection of resources directly related to the components of the assessment tool, providing additional support to the firms where needed.
+This project was an overall success, with a number of firms participating across the three provinces, providing us with valuable feedback that was for the most part, extremely positive.
+The purpose of the Assessment Tool is to assist firms in recognising its strengths and to identify areas that require further consideration, along with introductions to best practices, policies and procedures.
+These are all supported by a vast collection of resources directly related to the components of the Assessment Tool, providing additional support to the firms where needed.

 Firm Regulation Rules/ Requirements